 |Bodum French Press||CHECK PRICE →|

-The Filtron cold brewer is one of the most popular cold brewers on the market.
+The Filtron is one of the most popular brewers on the market.
 You won’t be wowing your visitors with aesthetics (they obviously cut their design team out of the picture) but what it lacks in design it makes up for in function (and a quality brew).

 The finer filtering also helps to really highlight and show off more muted flavors in the coffee – meaning you get a super clean cold brew in the end, which is all that matters.

-Similar to the Filtron (in more than one area), the Toddy T2N Cold brewer uses a two-part wool and paper filter for a sediment free concentrate.
+Similar to the Filtron (in more than one area), the Toddy T2N brewer uses a two-part wool and paper reusable filter for a sediment free concentrate.

-What separates the Toddy from the Filtron, however, is that the Toddy’s patented Wool fiber filter is thicker and more durable so it acts as both a grounds guard and filtration device.
-This means that the Toddy has been simplified and is easier to put together, take apart, and clean.
+What separates this drip maker from the Filtron, however, is the patented fine-mesh wool fiber filter is thicker and more durable so it acts as both a grounds guard and filtration device.
+This means that this drip maker has been simplified and is easier to put together, take apart, and clean.